sages-pl/src-python/docs/sonarqube/1-ui/1c-metrics.md

 - **Recommended Coverage**: A typical goal is 80% test coverage, but the ideal percentage depends on the project's needs.

-## 6. Technical Debt
+## 6. Security Rating

-- **Definition**: Technical debt is the amount of time required to fix issues in the code that have been identified by SonarQube.
+- **Definition**: The security rating measures the overall security of the project based on the number and severity of vulnerabilities.
-- **Impact**: High technical debt indicates that the code has numerous issues that require time and effort to resolve.
-Reducing technical debt improves the maintainability of the code over time.
+- **Scale**: Like reliability, security is rated from A (best) to E (worst).
-- **Metric**: Technical debt is often expressed in hours or days and includes the time needed to fix bugs, vulnerabilities, and code smells.
+- **Goal**: A high security rating indicates fewer vulnerabilities and a more secure application.

 ## 7. Reliability Rating